By Andrew Josuweit, CEO of Student Loan Hero

 One benefit trend that answers this call is unlimited vacation time, a perk offered by top innovators such as General Electric, GrubHub, Netflix, Hubspot, and yes, Student Loan Hero.

 The key is giving employees the flexibility to take time off when it suits their needs.
-Modern employers are finding that traditional vacation makes employees feel constrained, whereas unlimited vacation makes them feel empowered.
+Modern employers are finding that traditional vacation policies makes employees feel constrained, whereas unlimited vacation makes them feel empowered.
 And if they get all their work done and done well, who really cares how many days they take off each year?

 It’s true that offering unlimited vacation isn’t feasible for every company or industry, but you can still build employee trust by offering other unique time-off perks.
 Instituting half-day Fridays in the summer, providing extra time off around federal holidays, or even doling out bonuses to help fund employees’ vacations are all effective ways to offer unique vacation benefits.